As part of IndiGo's plans to grow its cargo business, the carrier is adding Airbus 321 airfcraft to its fleet

 Airbus 321 Neo has a seat capacity of about 244 as against 180-186 seats of Airbus 320 Neo.

 IndiGo’ current fleet comprises more Airbus 320s, besides Airbus 321 and ATR.

 “We will be (approximately) adding one aircraft a week from now on.
 This will help us grow both our international operations as also the cargo business.”

-IndiGo has also drawn up an aggressive plan to expand its operations to the Middle East, with a slew of new and additional flights to UAE and Saudi Arabia planned in the forthcoming winter schedule.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+IndiGo has also drawn up an aggressive plan to expand its operations to the Middle East, with a slew of new and additional flights to UAE and Saudi Arabia planned in the forthcoming winter schedule.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.